keyax/ubuntu_core/README.md

-# ubuntu-core image for docker minimal os  release 16.04.3 LTS
+# ubuntu-core image for docker minimal os  release 18.04 LTS Bionic Beaver

 Keyax built of linux Ubuntu Core container

-This Linux base image is built from scratch on Canonical binaries based on Ubuntu Core release 17.04 code named zesty and is specially configured to run on Docker containers and it provides the basic tools to build other dependent images like Nodejs and Mongodb to construct scalable Swarm clusters.
+This Linux base image is built from scratch on Canonical binaries based on Ubuntu Core release 18.04 code named Bionic Beaver and is specially configured to run on Docker containers and it provides the basic tools to build other dependent images like Nodejs and Mongodb to construct scalable Swarm clusters.

 Supported tags and respective Dockerfile links:
+18.04, keyax, bionic, swarm
-16.04.3, xenial, keyax, swarm
+#16.04.3, xenial, keyax, swarm
 # 17.04, zesty, keyax, swarm

 The information about the virtual/transfer sizes and individual layers of the image is provided by Imagebadger as follows: